5 Common Scrum Myths

 During the event, the Scrum Team and stakeholders review what was accomplished in the Sprint and what has changed in their environment.
 Based on this information, attendees collaborate on what to do next.

 Sprint Review is another opportunity for inspection, but also a really important moment in the Sprint when the Scrum Team can collaborate with stakeholders and get their feedback.
-We don’t want to just show whatever was done and move on.
+We don’t want to just show whatever was done and move on to the next Sprint.

-It should be a moment to stop, reflect on what was done, but based on that and discussion with stakeholders adjust the Product Backlog and plan for the future.
+It should be a moment to stop, reflect on what was done.
+We want to adjust the Product Backlog based on stakeholders’ feedback and discuss the future direction.

 Of course there are people out there who don’t do their job well and maybe they really don’t do anything.
 But to be honest the successful Scrum Master shouldn’t be really too shiny and loud.